Electoral Registers, Rate Books and Land Tax

 1971-to date: all MEN and WOMEN over 18

-Rate Books for Manchester from 1706 to 1901 are available on microfilm at the Manchester Room@City Library.
-Rate books from 1902 to 1956/1957 are available at the Greater Manchester County Record Office.
+We hold Rate Books for Manchester from 1706 to 1901 on microfilm and original Rate Books from 1902 to 1956/1957.
 An online guide to our rate book holdings for the City of Manchester is available.

 In addition the Greater Manchester County Record Office holds valuation books for the 1910 Land Tax Valuation (Domesday).